Filip Marchwiński

-Professional career
+Club career

 Marchwiński is a youth product of Lech Poznań, and was registered to their first team squad on 12 December 2018.
 On 16 December 2018, he made his professional debut with Lech Poznań in a 6-0 Ekstraklasa away win over Zagłębie Sosnowiec and scored his team's final goal, becoming the youngest Ekstraklasa scorer in club's history, at the age of 16 years and 340 days.